 A total of 53 consecutive patients with cT1-2cN0 SCC of the penis treated at the UHN-PM met inclusion criteria.
-Two patients were excluded due to lack of follow-up data, resulting in a final cohort of 51 patients for analysis.
-Both groups of patients were similar in age, Charlson Comorbidity Index, tumor size, and tumor location (Table 1).
-Disease stage and grade influenced the local treatment approach; PP was preferred for T2 tumors (37.5% vs 14.3% for brachytherapy), while patients with low-grade disease were preferentially treated primarily with penile brachytherapy.
+Two patients were excluded due to lack of followup data, resulting in a final cohort of 51 patients for analysis.
+Both groups of patients were similar in age, Charlson comorbidity index, tumor size, and tumor location (Table 1).
+Disease stage and grade influenced the local treatment approach; PP was preferred for T2 tumors (37.5% vs. 14.3% for BT), while patients with low-grade disease were preferentially treated primarily with penile BT.